ethan-young/seccyd-wj-subtests/manuscript/README.md

 (Frankenhuis, de Vries, et al., 2020; Rifkin-Graboi et al., 2021; Young et al., 2022).
 Yet, in other studies, conditions thought to be well-matched to the lived experience of those exposed to adversity actually lower performance.
-For example, youth from poverty tended to score lower on math items about social relations, money, and food—items thought to be particularly relevant to lived experience—compared to other math items (Duquennois, 2022; Muskens, 2019).
+For example, youth from low socioeconomic backgrounds tend to score lower on math items about social relations, money, and food—items thought to be particularly relevant to lived experience—compared to other math items (Duquennois, 2022; Muskens, 2019).

 In light of various caveats, this body of work has generated at least two empirical insights.
 First, although it is possible for adversity to